-Warnings The tool warns about possible run-time errors or unspecified behaviors, and their source in the analyzed program.
+The tool warns about possible run-time errors or unspecified behaviors, and their source in the analyzed program.
 When possible, the program should be fixed for the tool not to issue such warnings, before looking more closely at results.
-Unstable tests, that is when the floating-point and the real control flows may be different, are also reported: the user must then make sure they have no dangerous impact, namely that they do not create discontinuities (as already mentioned, we intend to propose a new analysis to compute this information in the near future).
+Unstable tests, that is when the floating-point and the real control flows may be different, are also reported: the user must then make sure they have no dangerous impact, namely that they do not create discontinuities (as already mentioned, we are currently working on a new analysis to compute this information).